YoteZip/LinuxCrackingBible/DRM/Uplay-r2/defeating_uplay_r2.md

 # Cracking Guide

 For our walkthrough we'll be cracking the Uplay r2 DRM off the Denuvoless copy of Immortals Fenyx Rising (hereafter referred to as `IFR` for my sanity).
-This game is easy to source via cs.rin's SCS (thread ID `128248`), and only uses Uplay r2 for protection.
+This game is easy to source via cs.rin's Main Forum (thread ID `97720`), and only uses Uplay r2 for protection.
 Make sure you get the `10074088` Steam build of the game, which is the one where the developers messed up and released an executable without Denuvo applied.

 1. Source IFR and extract it to your workspace